Surya-Gs/restapi/README.md

 terraform apply: applies the changes defined in your Terraform configuration to your infrastructure, making the necessary modifications to reach the desired state.

-Docker Commands to build and push the changes:
+--Docker Commands to build and push the changes:

 To build the image: docker build -t <image name> .